 Adopt a healthy diet that will take care of your heart.
 This would involve cutting out foods full of trans fats.
 Avoid fast foods and many other restaurant foods, as well as red meat.
 Processed foods that are full of sodium should also be eliminated almost completely from your diet.
-Whole grains, fresh fruits and veggies and lean proteins should make up the majority of your diet.
+Whole grains, fresh fruits and veggies, and lean proteins should make up the majority of your diet.
 Foods that contain omega-3 fatty acids are best for maintaining good cardiovascular health.
-And chocolate?
-Eat some dark chocolate (the higher the percentage of cocao the better) for some delicious antioxidants.
+Also, chocolate?
+Eat some dark chocolate (the higher the percentage of cocoa the better) for some delicious antioxidants.

 Get regular exercise.
 The US Surgeon General recommends that most adults get 150 minutes per week of exercise.
 Get your blood pumping 4 times a week for 40 minutes, or 5 times a week for 30 minutes to reach this goal.
 Check with your doctor before beginning an exercise routine.

 Quit smoking!
 Smoking tobacco is terrible for your cardiovascular health.